Pylons/substanced/docs/evolution.rst

 know all the steps participating in evolution, so when I first create the root object, I will set all of those steps to finished."

+If you wish to perform something after :class:`~substanced.root.Root` was created, see :ref:`affecting_content_creation`.